idlist/insert-sb-to-sass/README.md

 ## Why?

 I really liked Sass for it being concise and having dense information.
-However, there are two big pain points that I cannot ignore over times:
+However, there are some pain points that I cannot ignore over times:

 - Sass have somewhat less tooling support (especially when it comes to other libraries or frameworks that let you use Sass but didn't do very well with the integration);
-- Sometimes CSS is enough, but switching between Sass and CSS is a bit painful when it comes to inserting and removing semicolons and brackets.
+- Sometimes CSS is enough, but switching between Sass and CSS is a bit of hassle.
+- Somethimes CSS can get very long, yet Sass doesn't have a multi-line syntax.

 ## Limitations